sundowndev/castle/README.md

 }
 ```

-The store must follow the following design principles :
+Ideally, a store would follow the following design principles :

 - A key cannot be updated, it must be removed first
+- Store must have a lock system to avoid conflict in go routines
+- Store never panics, it always returns errors cleanly

 ### Namespaces